zvxzdx/runeforge-wiki-ru/specific-guide/vfx/create-Idleparticles-using-idleparticle-packs.md

  ![step_2.png](/user-pictures/friendlyfrog/step_2.png)

  ---
- 3. Now go to your champions folder again and go to thefolderyoumade\data\characters\yourchamp\skins and convert the skin0.bin to .py by just dragging it onto ritobin_cli.exe.

- Also open the .py file, which is in the idleparticle folder you downloaded.

- Ritobin_cli.exe needs to be in the folder it was originally in with the hashes folder.
-Otherwise, you will have many hashed code names, like 0x3s4d5e5.
+ 3.  quantum wizard, hop back into the champions folder, spelunk into thefolderyoumade\data\characters\yourchamp\skins, and yeet skin0.bin straight onto ritobin_cli.exe like a sacrificial offering.
+If done correctly, the binary gobbledygook should transmogrify into a .py script, unlocking the arcane secrets within.
+If not, well... expect eldritch hash nightmares.

+ Flibberwobber the .py file from the idleparticle folder, but don't let Ritobin_cli.exe wander off from its hash-happy home.
+Otherwise, you'll be drowning in hexadecimal hieroglyphics like 0x3s4d5e5, and nobody wants that quantum spaghetti.

  ---
  If there already is an idleparticle system please look for step 4.5.

- 4. Open both files with Visual Studio Code.
-    Paste this code from the idleparticle folder you downloaded into your skin0.bin/.py Keep the position of the code in your mind and try to reproduce the steps.
+ 4. Summon the arcane tome known as Visual Studio Code and pry open both files like an interdimensional rift.
+Take the eldritch script from the idleparticle folder and weave it into the fabric of skin0.bin/.py, ensuring it lands precisely where destiny demands.
+Burn its position into your neural pathways, for you must walk this ritual again.
+Fail, and the cosmic hashes shall consume your sanity. 🔮✨
  ![step_4.1.png](/user-pictures/friendlyfrog/step_4.1.png)

  effectKey: hash = is the link to the particlecontainer